-Singing is really hard to do if you can't hear yourself while performing.
+Singing is tough to do if you can't hear yourself while performing.
 If you're singing and you can't hear the notes coming out, are you sure you're even hitting the right ones?
-Chances are, you're not, since you learned how to hit the right notes from being able to hear yourself hitting the right notes.
+Chances are, you're not since you learned how to hit the right notes from being able to hear yourself hitting the right notes.

 This is where in-ear monitors come in handy and can help you hear what you need to hear to hit the right notes.
 If you're a singer that would benefit from in-ear monitors, you will easily be able to some quality brands that will only cost you around 100 bucks.
 If you go lower to around $50, don't expect your monitors to be perfect, but they will be a good start.